Isla de Mona: Colonial period

 On November 19, 1493, during his second voyage to the New World, Christopher Columbus encountered the island now known as Puerto Rico, which the natives called Borinquen (or Borikén), and which Columbus named San Juan Bautista (Saint John the Baptist).
 Within hours of setting foot in Puerto Rico, Columbus and his ships headed west to Hispaniola, where he expected to meet several crewmembers who had remained behind from his first voyage.
 As he left Puerto Rico, he reputedly became the first European to sight the island on September 24, 1494, which was claimed for Spain.
 The name Mona derives from the Taíno name Ámona, bestowed by the natives in honor of the ruling Cacique or chief of the island.

 In 1502, Fray Nicolás de Ovando was sent to Isla de la Mona to keep an eye, from a safe distance, on the native revolts occurring in Hispaniola.
 With a group of 2,000 Spanish settlers, Ovando was left in charge of creating a permanent settlement on the island.
 Due to its small size and location, the island proved inadequate to accommodate such a large settlement, and food became scarce as shipments from Hispaniola and Puerto Rico were received infrequently.

-Juan Ponce de León, who accompanied Columbus on his first two voyages, became the first ruling governor of Puerto Rico.

 In 1515, after some wrangling, Ferdinand II was able to reclaim the island from Diego Colón, Viceroy of the Indies.
 By then, Isla de la Mona was an important point of trade between Spain and the rest of Latin America, as well as a rest stop for the crews of boats carrying slaves.
 With his possession of the island, King Ferdinand II gave the resident Taínos two options if they wished to continue living on the island: they could work by fishing, making hammocks and cultivating plants, or they could become miners and help in the mining of guano and other minerals.
 Realizing that mining would require intense labor, the majority of inhabitants chose to work as fishermen and farmers.
 By accepting this option, they also were exempted from paying imposed taxes, and were able to avoid the hard labor many other natives endured in mines.
 In time, natives from other neighboring islands were brought to Mona Island to assist with labor.